Depending on the hair type: So often you have to wash your hair REALLY

 So you can protect your scalp and can also wash more frequently.
 In contrast, shampoos with a particularly high content of ingredients, such as aggressive fruit acids, can destroy the hair structure.

-Even when drying with the towel Stenn recommends to be careful.
+Even when drying with the towel Stenn recommends being careful.
 It’s best to gently push the water out of your hair instead of rubbing it wildly.

 When it comes to the question of how often, there is really no answer for the general public.
 After all, everyone has a different hair structure.